-8The team is subject to a penalty that was previously conditionally waived; however, the team failed to meet the condition and the penalty must now be imposed.
+8 The team is subject to a penalty that was previously conditionally waived; however, the team failed to meet the condition and the penalty must now be imposed.

-9 The team's Postseason meligibility has been waived.
+9 The team's Postseason ineligibility has been waived.

-10 The team's penalty waiver request is pending.
+10 The institution's penalty waiver request is pending.
 11 Denotes that team's APR data is under review.